 He retired as a player when Sheffield United named him manager, but only 4 months later, on December 11, 2010, he was named manager of his national team.
 As usual, Wales struggled, and by August 2011, they were ranked 117th in the world (out of 211 "nations" recognized by FIFA, the world's governing body for soccer).
 But 2 wins in the Autumn got them up to 45th.

-Speed as Wales manager, with his successor as team Captain,
+Speed as Wales manager,

 Aaron Ramsey of Arsenal.